1Marc/marcgrabanski.com/src/pages/articles/2019-12-31-turning-35/index.md

 ---
 path: 'turning-35'
-title: '🤗 2020: Turning 35'
+title: '🤗 Turning 35: Reflecting on the Last 5 Years (2014-2019)'
-description: 'This year saw the birth of our new baby girl.
-Now I have a full family with four kids!'
+description: 'This summer our new baby girl arrived.
+Now my family is full – we now have four kids!'
 tags:
 date: '2019-12-31T22:00:18.409Z'
 draft: false
 layout: 'post'
 ---

-This summer our new baby girl arrived.
+This summer (2019) our new baby girl arrived.
 Now my family is full – we now have four kids! 🤩🤗😱

 ![Grabanski Family Fall 2019](./family-fall-2019.jpeg)

-This is a follow up to my [turning 30](https://marcgrabanski.com/30) post.
+This is a follow up to my [turning 30](https://marcgrabanski.com/30) post, where I reflected on previous years (~2010-2014).

 As you get older, finances and health are two things that stick out more than I would have expected.
 They cause all sorts of cascading effects on the rest of your life if you don’t get them right.